Basement Waterproofing and Understanding the Causes of Flooding

 Groundwater flooding occurs when the water table rises above the level of your basement floor and walls.
 Since the source of water is under the ground, preventing this type of flooding requires keeping water from passing through the foundation and floors from underneath.
 There are a few key ways to prevent groundwater from flooding your basement:

-• Repair foundation cracks and leaks.
+- Repair foundation cracks and leaks.
 Any cracks, holes, or leaks in the basement foundation or floors provide an entry point for groundwater.
 These defects should be sealed with hydraulic cement, epoxy injectors, or other appropriate sealants.
-In severe cases, major foundation repairs by a contractor may be required to fully waterproof the basement.
+In severe cases, major foundation repairs by a contractor may be required to waterproof the basement fully.
 Installing an interior drainage system or basement waterproofing membrane can also help direct seepage away from the living space.

-Taking proactive measures to keep groundwater away from basement walls and floors is the best way to avoid flooding damage.
+Removing groundwater from basement walls and floors is the best way to avoid flooding damage.
 Contacting a professional waterproofing company to identify and remedy vulnerabilities can help provide long-term protection against groundwater flooding events.
 With the right prevention strategy, you can keep excess groundwater where it belongs–outside your basement.

-When your basement is actively flooding, quick action is required to prevent or minimize damage.
+Quick action is required to prevent or minimize damage when your basement is actively flooding.
 Here are some tips for emergency flood control:

 Use waterproof barriers like sandbags or polyethylene barriers to block doorways and prevent additional water from entering the basement.
-Focus on exterior doorways first, then interior doorways leading to unfinished areas of the basement.
+Focus on exterior doorways first, then interior doorways leading to unfinished basement areas.
 Seal as tightly as possible along the base of the doorway while allowing the door to open.

 For minor flooding, soak up standing water using towels and mops.
 Remove wet items like carpets and furniture to prevent further damage.
 Use a wet/dry vacuum to suction up water.
 Dehumidifiers can help dry out damp areas.